Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-In Fig.~(\ref{fig:fwallScan}c), the simulation was integrated with laser cooling for 10 ms. The average total potential energy during the last 1 ms of the simulation is plotted as a function of $\omega_r$.
+In Fig.~\ref{fig:fwallScan}(c), the simulation was integrated with laser cooling for 10 ms. The average total potential energy during the last 1 ms of the simulation is plotted as a function of $\omega_r$.
 The linearized simulation shows a modest reduction in $\mathrm{PE}$ as the $\omega_r$ is increased, which may be due to the increased fraction of $\mathrm{KE}_\perp$ contributing to the $\exb$ mode energies.
-However, in the nonlinear simulation, $\mathrm{PE}$ is rapidly reduced as $\omega_r$ approaches $\omega_{r,\text{crit.}}$.
-Near $\omega_{r,\text{crit.}}$, the average $\mathrm{PE}$ over the last $1$ ms is roughly 1 mK.
+However, in the nonlinear simulation, $\mathrm{PE}$ is rapidly reduced as $\omega_r$ approaches $\omega_{\text{crit.}}$.
+Near $\omega_{\text{crit.}}$, the average $\mathrm{PE}$ over the last $1$ ms is roughly 1 mK.

 \emph{Conclusion and Outlook.}---We have demonstrated a technique to efficiently cool the low-frequency planar motion of large 2D ion crystals in Penning traps, which has hitherto been challenging.
 Our technique has no experimental overhead and can be used to rapidly initialize ($< 10$ ms) crystals with all motional degrees of freedom cooled down to millikelvin temperatures.
+This achievement sets the stage for for sub-Doppler limit laser cooling studies encompassing all $3N$ motional modes.
 Furthermore, we showed how the improved planar cooling greatly reduced the spectral broadening of the drumhead modes.
-The improved resolution of the drumhead modes expands the scope of quantum information protocols that can be performed with large 2D crystals stored in Penning traps and paves the way for sub-Doppler limit laser cooling studies.
+The improved resolution of the drumhead modes expands the scope of quantum information protocols that can be performed with large 2D crystals stored in Penning traps.
 As a result, it is immediately relevant for several experiments aiming to use Penning traps for quantum information processing~\cite{McMahon2020,Ball2019,Bohnet2016}.